jphmrst/tlt-tasty/README.md

       "6 is 6 as pure assertion" ~: 6 @==- 6

-It is not necessary, for example, to harvest test declarations from the executions of the @MnT@s for assembly into an overall test declaration.
+It is not necessary, for example, to harvest test declarations from the executions of the `MnT`s for assembly into an overall test declaration.